CHRISTMAS CLOSURE: The centre will not be open on the 26 December (Boxing Day)

 We regularly invite teachers from around Australia and overseas to teach meditation and explain Buddha’s teachings.
 See the schedule below for what’s on in the next few months.

-30-minute talk on Buddhism
+30-minute talk on Buddhism, followed by meditation

 16th Karmapa Meditation